kirame09/sparkpost-api-documentation/services/sending-domains.md

 ### Verify a Sending Domain [POST]

 The verify resource operates differently depending on the provided request fields:
-  * Including the fields `dkim_verify` and/or `spf_verify` in the request initiates a check against the associated DNS record type for the specified sending domain.
+  * Including the fields `dkim_verify`, `cname_verify`, and/or `spf_verify` in the request initiates a check against the associated DNS record type for the specified sending domain.
   * Including the fields `postmaster_at_verify` and/or `abuse_at_verify` in the request results in an email sent to the specified sending domain's postmaster@ and/or abuse@ mailbox where a verification link can be clicked.
   * Including the fields `postmaster_at_token` and/or `abuse_at_token` in the request initiates a check of the provided token(s) against the stored token(s) for the specified sending domain.